 Harassment is any objectionable or unwelcome conduct or comment that might reasonably be expected or be perceived to cause offence or humiliation to another person.
 Harassment may take the form of words, gestures or actions which embarrass another or which create an intimidating, hostile or offensive work environment.
 Disagreement on work performance or on other work-related issues is normally not considered harassment and is not dealt with under the provisions of this policy but in the context of performance management.

 Sexual harassment includes any harassment of a sexual nature or for a sexual purpose; any harassment based on or because of the sex, sexual orientation, gender identity, or gender expression of an individual; any sexual advance of sexual solicitation in exchange for any work-related benefit; or any negative workplace-related treatment of an individual, or threat thereof, because she or he has refused a sexual advance or sexual solicitation.
 Sexual harassment may occur between persons of the opposite or same gender.
 We recognize that all people, regardless of gender may be victims or offenders.

 Discrimination is any unfair treatment or arbitrary distinction based on a person’s race, sex, religion, nationality, ethnic origin, sexual orientation, gender identity, gender expression, age, marital status, family status, or disability.
 Discrimination may be an isolated event affecting one person or a group of persons similarly situated, or may manifest itself through harassment or abuse of authority.

 How to Direct Complaints

-Complaints about Private Members, staff of Private Members or caucus staff will be made to the Caucus Executive Director.
-If the Executive Director is the complainant or respondent the matter shall be brought to the human resource and operations coordinator.
+Complaints about MLAs, staff of MLAs or caucus staff will be made to the Caucus Executive Director.
+If the Executive Director is the complainant or respondent the matter shall be brought to the Human Resources and Operations Manager.

 If the complainant does not wish to pursue an informal resolution, or attempts at informal resolution fail, a formal investigation may occur.